How Some Wedding Venues Aren’t All the Meets the Eye

 Rural Campgrounds with Lakes

-This is one of those California wedding venues that look great during the fall and winter months when most couples are looking for a wedding venue.
+This is one wedding venue that looks great during the fall and winter months when most couples are looking for a wedding venue.
 The grass is green, the air is crisp, and there are minimal bugs.

 But from Spring through the first rains, the insect populations explode.
 Speaking with guests that had recently attended a wedding at a venue with a natural lake, they told stories of clouds of mosquitoes, and after dark, the lights attracted even more bugs to the campground.